 But the worldly wisdom of envy was no match for the heavenly wisdom of Love.
 All their maneuvering only served to advance the purposes of his own glorious plan of salvation.
 The elaborate machinations of evil men played right into his hands, setting Him up to win the eternal forgiveness of those who plotted against him.

-Envy, one of the seven deadly sins, is different from jealousy; it is darker and much more dangerous.
+This post focuses on the anatomy of Envy, one of the seven deadly sins.
+Is is different from jealousy; it is darker and much more dangerous.
 The Bible, in both New and Old Testaments, provides us some notable examples of it.